yortch/openshiftv3-rhoar-workshop/Lab-9-SpringBoot-Twitter_Service.md

 ![](./images/4-1/06-greeting_service.png)

-#### Create and fail a JUnit Test for our endpoint
+## Get coding!

-1. Create a new class, "UpdateStatusTest.java," in the "src/test/java/com/redhat/summit2019" directory
+### Create and fail a JUnit Test for our endpoint

-Enter the following content:
+We are of course practicing TDD in this tutorial so our first step will be to write a Unit Test.
+Create a new class, "TwitterServiceTest.java," in the "src/test/java/com/redhat/summit2019" directory with the following content:

 ```java